waynewhitty/Quit-Hogging/README.md

 Quit-Hogging
 ============

+**2026 update: I'll be honest.
+I completely forgot about my Github account and this library.
+While the ads.js bait tactic might still work (to a degree), I do not recommend using this old library.
+I created this as a little side project in 2014.
+It relies on jQuery, can be easily bypassed, and its use of window.onload may conflict with other libraries.**

 JavaScript-based AdBlock blocker / detection.
 Block or display a message to AdBlock users.
 Requires JQuery.

 If you want to block AdBlock users: